Stop! Your Lease Extension in Redfield Could Be FREE

 If you are facing a significant premium because your lease in Redfield has dropped toward the 80-year mark, your previous lawyer may be at fault.
 Our panel of experts specialise in recovering lease extension costs from negligent firms who failed to protect your investment.

-Main reasons to start your Redfield lease extension
+Why you should start your Redfield lease extension today:

-It is generally considered that a property with more than one hundred years unexpired lease term is worth roughly the equivalent as a freehold.
-Where an further 90 years added to all but the shortest lease, the premises will be worth the same as a freehold for many years in the future.
+It is generally considered that a property with over 100 years remaining is worth roughly the equivalent as a freehold.
+Where an further 90 years added to any lease with more than 35 years remaining, the residence will be worth the same as a freehold for many years in the future.

 Lender Requirement